(This page revised May 17, 2018)

 |Jet Flighter||See the historical note at Flighter.|

 A cap band designed to be used on pens that were intended for sale by jewelers rather than the usual pen and stationery stores.
 The most common jeweler’s band has several closely spaced parallel grooves around its circumference, with a blank rectangular area on one side for use as an indicia; other designs lacked the indicia or had the grooves oriented longitudinally instead of laterally.
-The band illustrated here is on a Parker striped Duofold; the grooves on this band are so close together that they appear in this image as a darkened area adjacent to the indicia.
-See also indicia, milled band, Stacked Coin band.
+The band illustrated here is on a Sheaffer Balance Mercury; the grooves on this band are oriented longitudinally surrounding an indicia engraved with the script initials C. J. See also indicia, milled band, Stacked Coin band.

 |JiF||Jif-Waterman, a French company founded in 1926 (and named for its founder Jules Isidore Fagard) for the purpose of manufacturing L. E. Waterman pens locally in Europe.
 JiF became the sole holder of the Waterman name when Waterman’s English plant shut down in about 1970.
 See also Waterman, L. E.|